Chompions/WordMemorizer/README.md

 ## Features

-* Write kanji that automatically gives you the hiragana/furigana with the support of Jisho.org to find furigana and definition automatically
+* Save your kanji words and automatically find hiragana/furigana/definition with the support of Jisho.org
 * Find similar words when adding new words to avoid repeated entries
 * Emphasize on forgotten counts to keep track of what you need to remember the most
 * Sort words according to your category (Important, Names, etc.) or add your own category